jeromeBor/JeromeBor/README.md

 ### 🟠 Who am i ?

 - ✏️ I'm a web dev that is also a graphic designer.
-- 🔨 I really enjoy create stuff, no matter if it's a website or simple shelf
+- 🔨 I really enjoy create stuff, no matter if it's a website or simple shelf.
-- WIP
+- 🕹️ I enjoy playing video game to take a break between two activities.

  ### 🟠 Check out my works on :